 Counter-Strike: Global Offensive doesn’t have that problem, though.
 CS:GO is two teams armed with guns, going after one another.
 It’s one of the most accessible games in esports and that fact has helped it grow into one of the cornerstones of the industry.

-But while the game itself is easy to digest, there is a lot to take in when it comes to the CS:GO pro scene, its teams, its players and its tournament structures.
+But while the game itself is easy to digest, there is a lot to take in.
+When it comes to the CS:GO pro scene, its teams, players and tournament structures define it.

-With that in mind, it’s worth taking a deep dive into the game to discuss what it is, who its most influential figures are and how you should approach it as a new fan.
+With that in mind, it’s worth taking a deep dive into the game to discuss what it is.
+We also talk about who its most influential figures are and how you should approach it as a new fan.

 At a quick glance, CS:GO looks like like any other first-person shooter out there.

 That’s justified on some level, of course.
-The casual experience has all the standard game modes that can be found in a Call of Duty or Rainbow Six, ranging from run and gun death matches to “level up your weapon by getting kills before ending the game with a backstab” wackiness.
+The casual experience has all the standard game modes that can be found in a Call of Duty or Rainbow Six.
+It ranges from run and gun death matches to “level up your weapon by getting kills before ending the game with a backstab” wackiness.

 At the professional level, however, CS:GO is very unique due to its one of a kind game mode, Bomb Defusal.